Mccalabrese/rust-wayland-power/README.md

     NoExtract = usr/share/wayland-sessions/gnome-classic.desktop usr/share/xsessions/gnome-classic.desktop    usr/share/xsessions/gnome-xorg.desktop
     ```
 3. After saving, run a full system update. `pacman` will see these files are no longer "managed" and will ask you to remove them, cleaning up your login manager.

+# Power Management Issues on my Hardware

+## dGPU Power Management (NVIDIA Hybrid Laptops)

+This is the most critical fix for achieving low power (4-5W) idle on NVIDIA hybrid laptops (like the ThinkPad X1 Extreme).

+**The Problem:** Display managers like `gdm` or `sddm` probe the NVIDIA dGPU at boot, placing a VRAM lock.
+This "Video Memory: Active" state prevents the dGPU from entering its `D3cold` (RTD3) suspend state, wasting 3-5W of power at all times.

+**The Solution:** We must use a login manager that does *not* probe the dGPU at boot (`greetd`) and set the correct NVIDIA kernel module parameters.

+### 1. Switch to `greetd`

+This is the most important step. `greetd` will not wake the dGPU.

+  bash

+    sudo systemctl disable --now gdm # Or sddm
+    sudo systemctl enable --now greetd.service

+Then, edit /etc/greetd/config.toml to find your sessions (this is in the pacman dependencies):
+Ini, TOML

+    [default_session]
+    command = "tuigreet --time --remember --sessions /usr/share/wayland-sessions:/usr/share/xsessions"

+### 2. BIOS Setup

+    Set Config > Power > Sleep State to Windows (or S0ix).

+### 3. Set Kernel Module Parameters (The "Golden Config")

+Create /etc/modprobe.d/nvidia.conf:

+    # Disable GSP firmware (buggy on some Turing cards)
+    options nvidia NVreg_EnableGpuFirmware=0
+    # Enable "fine-grained" (0x02) runtime D3
+    options nvidia NVreg_DynamicPowerManagement=0x02
+    # Enable S0ix suspend support
+    options nvidia NVreg_EnableS0ixPowerManagement=1

+Create /etc/modprobe.d/99-nvidia-uvm-blacklist.conf to prevent the nvidia_uvm (CUDA) module from loading at boot and holding the VRAM lock:

+    blacklist nvidia_uvm

+**(The nvidia_uvm module will still load on-demand when you launch a CUDA app).**

+### 4. Set udev Rule

+Create /etc/udev/rules.d/90-nvidia-pm.rules to enable runtime power management:

+    SUBSYSTEM=="pci", ATTR{vendor}=="0x10de", ATTR{power/control}="auto"

+### 5. Rebuild Everything

+Ensure nvidia_drm.modeset=1 is in your /etc/default/grub GRUB_CMDLINE_LINUX_DEFAULT.

+    Run:
+    Bash

+    sudo mkinitcpio -P
+    sudo grub-mkconfig -o /boot/grub/grub.cfg

+After a reboot, your dGPU will now correctly power off (Video Memory: Off) after 10-15 seconds of idle.